browserengineering/book/book/visual-effects.md

 As elsewhere in this book, you may need to use `pip`, `easy_install`, or `python3 -m pip` instead of `pip3` as your installer, or use your IDE's package installer.
-If you're on Linux, you'll need to install additional dependencies, like OpenGL, fontconfig.
+If you're on Linux, you'll need to install additional dependencies, like OpenGL and fontconfig.
 Also, you may not be able to install `pysdl2-dll`; you'll need to find SDL in your system package manager instead.
 Consult the [`skia-python`][skia-python] and [`pysdl2`][sdl-python] web pages for more details.